 5. Don't sweep houses: Just like the Chinese taboo, Vietnamese people don’t sweep their house on the first 3 days of the new year because they think that all their money and success will be swept out too.
 But you can sweep from the front door to the kitchen, it means bringing money back into the house

 6. Don't break glassware: Unless you want to have a “broken” year, be careful with your dining ware.
 A Tailor-made trip just for you, SEND US YOUR REQUEST!

 Thailand celebrates New Year in Buddhist calendar so it comes later than its neighbors like China or Vietnam, in April.
 Thai’s New Year, or Songkran, is the biggest festival of Thai people with rich traditions.
 Locals visit temples, offer food to the Buddhist monks, clean Buddha statues and pay respect to the elder by pouring scent water over their hands.
-Songkran has another name is water festival.
+Songkran has another name is the water festival.
 This comes from a belief of Thai people: Water will wash away bad thought and action of the old year and bring good luck in the new year.
 But nowadays, it is famous worldwide when locals and travelers rush to the street, spend whole days splashing water on each other, make it the largest “water fight” in the world.
 That means you need to remember some Dos and Don’ts to survive the battle.

 Songkran has another name is water festival, means you will get wet

 1. Say “Sawasdee Pee Mai” to locals to wish them a happy new year.

 2. Use public transport to avoid traffic hassles during the festival.